 Getting to the trailhead – Bright Angel Trailhead is at the western end of Grand Canyon Village.

-Facilities – There are restrooms at Grand Canyon Village and 1.5 Mile Resthouse.
-Drinking water is available at 1.5-mile rest house during summer months (May to September) but take plenty anyway.
+Facilities – There are restrooms at Grand Canyon Village and the 1.5 Mile Resthouse.
+Drinking water is available at the 1.5-mile rest house during the summer months (May to September), but take plenty anyway.

-This excellent challenging day hike from Grand Canyon South Rim descends into the canyon using the South Kaibab Trail.
+This excellent, challenging day hike from the Grand Canyon South Rim descends into the canyon using the South Kaibab Trail.
 It passes Ooh Ahh Point and Cedar Ridge before reaching Skeleton Point, where you get the first view of the river from the trail.

 There is almost no shade on this route and no water, so it is not recommended in summer.
 It’s a great hike, but if you only have time for one challenging hike, we suggest Plateau Point (see below).

-Getting to the trailhead – Take the Kaibab South Rim bus (orange line) from Mather Point or the Visitors Centre to South Kaibab Trailhead stop.
-There is parking at Pipe Creek Vista but its 0.75 miles from the trailhead.
+Getting to the trailhead – Take the Kaibab South Rim bus (orange line) from Mather Point or the Visitors Centre to the South Kaibab Trailhead stop.
+There is parking at Pipe Creek Vista, but it’s 0.75 miles from the trailhead.

 Facilities – There are restrooms at South Kaibab Trailhead and Cedar Ridge.
 The South Kaibab Trailhead has drinking water (May to October only), but there is no water on the trail.